kubeshop/botkube/cmd/cli/docs/botkube_login.md

 ### Options

 ```
+      --cloud-dashboard-url string   Botkube Cloud URL (default "https://app.botkube.io")
   -h, --help                         help for login
+      --local-server-addr string     Address of a local server which is used for the login flow (default "localhost:8085")
 ```

 ### SEE ALSO